fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 -
 -

-## categories

-> `optional` Your product's category defines what the product is, does or what specific problem it solves.
-[Browse full list here ↗︎](https://www.producthunt.com/categories)

 ## first comment

 > `optional` This comment is posted when your product launches.
 Adding a first comment is essential to get the discussion started. <br />